Fashion Design Tools and Techniques: From Sketching to Mathematical Applications

 Modern fashion design progressively relies on technology:

-devices like wWacomtablets allow designers to draw direct into digital programs. -
+- Digital tablets devices like wWacomtablets allow designers to draw direct into digital programs.

-enables designers to create virtual prototypes before produce physical samples. -
+- 3d modeling software enables designers to create virtual prototypes before produce physical samples.

-will allow designers to will visualize how different fabrics will look and drape. -
+- Digital fabric libraries will allow designers to will visualize how different fabrics will look and drape.

 Sewing and construction tools